menu

 You'll get the crash course on what the two main kinds of measurements, two types of fabrics, and casual phrases that you absolutely must adopt so that you don't end up in your dream manufacturer's junk folder.

-this is Fashion school...
+this isn't an all-encompassing Fashion school...

-but without the student loans, rambling lectures OR SEMESTER-LONG INTeNSIVeS.
+It's only what you need to know - without the student loans, rambling lectures OR SEMESTER-LONG INTeNSIVeS.

 start your clothing linE -